 —and she reached back.

 Like I said, my dear Jericho, her voice resounded in his ears, you are strong.
-And because you are strong, you can show her mercy.
-All of the ones who are connected to her tower mercy, no?
+And because you are strong, you can show her mercy and all of the ones who are connected to her tower too, no?
 Is that not justice?
 Scorpio is doing the same things to them as he did to you, no?

 Justice.
 And mercy…?
 To think his conducting ability could offer the latter was odd.